jaculpiii/Roll20_API_Scripts/README.md

 * 2020-09-12 - Added -cleanSlate command (!tj -cleanSlate) to completely wipe all persistent state data should not be used lightly but if effects get stuck in the system this will clear them
 * 2020-09-20 - Added EOT link to turn indicator
 * 2020-09-20 - Added mouseover text to token marker selector list
+* 2020-09-25 - Added the ability to display favorites alphabetically, it remains in the first in first out order by default.
+To get an alphabetical list change `!tj -listfavs` to `!tj -listfavs 1`